 Two or more grades of Incomplete on a student's transcript may be a sign of inadequate progress and may result in probationary status.
 Non-passing grades include a grade of Incomplete and those with a grade of C or lower.
-Severe or continued lack of adequate progress will result in dismissal from the program.
-Please see in the Incomplete grade policy in the Graduate Bulletin for further information: http://www.du.edu/registrar/programs/bulletin.html the dissertation advisor and the Training Director, and students must update that time line by September 15 each year (see Policy on Monitoring Student Dissertation Progress).
+Severe or continued lack of adequate progress will result in dismissal from the Program.
+Please see in the Incomplete grade policy in the Graduate Bulletin for further information - http://bulletin.du.edu/graduate/.

+It is expected that full-time students register for at least 8 credits per quarter during their first year in the program, and a minimum of 20 credits per year thereafter until course work is completed.
+After completing course work, students must submit a detailed timeline for completing their dissertation to the dissertation advisor and the Training Director, and students must update that timeline by September 15 each year (see Policy on Monitoring Student Dissertation Progress).
 During the time period after the completion of course work, students are expected to make reasonable and consistent progress toward the completion of the dissertation.
 Students should monitor their progress in the program carefully with the help of their advisor and the ASA.
-Students who are not making "reasonable and consistent" progress toward their degree may be put on probation or dismissed from the program.
+Students who are not making "reasonable and consistent" progress toward their degree may be put on probation or dismissed from the Program.

-It is expected that full-time students register for at least 8 credits per quarter during their first year in the program, and a minimum of 20 credits per year thereafter until course work is completed.
-After completing course work, students must submit a detailed time line for completing their dissertation to

-6. Unethical practices and/or unprofessional conduct

-Doctoral students in CFSP are expected to follow the APA Code of Ethics, NASP Principles for Professional Ethics, and the DU Code of Student Conduct.
+- 6. Unethical practices and/or unprofessional conduct - Doctoral students in CFSP are expected to follow the APA Code of Ethics, NASP Principles for Professional Ethics, and the DU Code of Student Conduct.
 Failure to abide by these standards while enrolled as a student in the CFSP program will lead to probationary status and/or may be grounds for dismissal from the program.
 Students who are not functioning effectively in any of the following areas as determined by the faculty: academic, ethical, interpersonal, or practice areas will be advised of deficiencies and required to remediate them.
 This may include retaking courses or practicum, other tasks or assignments, or seeking external support at the student's expense.
 Students may also be placed on probation as part of their remediation plan.
-If the terms of the remediation plan are not successfully met as determined by the faculty, students may be dismissed from the program.

-7. Behavioral impairments that obstruct the training process and/or threaten client welfare

-Student conduct which, in the opinion of the faculty and/or the student's supervisors, is the result of behavioral impairment and which obstructs, interferes with, or threatens the training of fellow students or welfare of clients, students, faculty or supervisors may result in student probation and required remediation or dismissal from the program.
+If the terms of the remediation plan are not successfully met as determined by the faculty, students may be dismissed from the program. - 7.
+Behavioral impairments that obstruct the training process and/or threaten client welfare Student conduct which, in the opinion of the faculty and/or the student's supervisors, is the result of behavioral impairment and which obstructs, interferes with, or threatens the training of fellow students or welfare of clients, students, faculty or supervisors may result in student probation and required remediation or dismissal from the program.
 Students may, as part of their remediation, be asked to consult other professionals, including mental health providers, and engage in consultation or psychological treatment.
-Examples of impairment having the potential for student dismissal or probation include, but are not limited to: inebriation, dual relationships with clients or students/supervisees for whom the student is responsible; lying or misrepresenting oneself to clients, faculty, or supervisors; failure to refer or practicing outside of one's area of competence without appropriate supervision; chronic lateness and/or absence from academic and clinical responsibilities; behavior that interferes with or jeopardizes the well-being of clients, students, faculty, or supervisors; unsupervised practice; and infractions of university rules for student conduct.
+Examples of impairment having the potential for student dismissal or probation include, but are not limited to: inebriation, dual relationships with clients or students/supervisees for whom the student is responsible; lying or misrepresenting oneself to clients, faculty, or supervisors; failure to refer or practicing outside of one's area of competence without appropriate supervision; chronic lateness and/or absence from academic and clinical responsibilities; behavior that interferes with or jeopardizes the well-being of clients, students, faculty, or supervisors; unsupervised practice; and infractions of University rules for student conduct.